 Assembly Coffee, Melbourne, Australia

 In a uniquely Melbourne twist, Australia’s best roasters trust cafes like Assembly, Patricia, and Everyday to repackage their coffees for retail sales.
-This phenomenon is largely unheard of in the rest of the world, and emblematic of the chance taking and innovation taking place at the very top of Melbourne’s endlessly tasteful speciality coffee scene.
+This phenomenon is largely unheard of in the rest of the world, and emblematic of the chance-taking and innovation taking place at the very top of Melbourne’s endlessly tasteful specialty coffee scene.